 As a contemporary Sedona artist, sometimes, I use my creative license.
-I loved this image so much that I painted a vibrant winter purple sky used here with snow all around.
-San Ysidro had vivid yellow heavens at sunset, which showed of the cross at the top of the steeple.
+I loved this image so much that I painted a vibrant winter purple sky with snow all around.
+San Ysidro had vivid yellow heavens at sunset, which showed the cross at the top of the steeple.

 When I created this watercolor of Sandoval Snow, the original background was mountainous.
 Since Monument Valley is such an iconic spiritual place here in the southwest, and I love painting it, I added it to the setting.
 I think you’ll enjoy my 10′ x 3′ version of “John Ford Point.”
 If you go to Monument Valley do a tour with Navajo Spirit tours, you’ll be glad you did.
-In addition to this, director John Ford used this location for a number of his best-known films with John Wayne, and thus, in the words of critic Keith Phipps, “its five square miles have defined what decades of moviegoers think of when they imagine the American West.”
-This original 33” x 120” x1.5” canvas is available.
-Of course, art prints are also available, as canvas prints & paper prints.
+In addition to this, director John Ford used this location for a number of his best-known films with John Wayne, and thus, in the words of critic Keith Phipps, “its five square miles have defined what decades of moviegoers think.
+Of when they imagine the American West.”
+This original 33″ x 120″ x1.5″ canvas is available.
+Of course, art prints are also available, such as canvas prints & paper prints.

 Discover Vivid Mystical Southwest Landscape Paintings